lifeBalance/just-go/toc-doc/api.md

   - `contentRoot`: filesystem root for the section (e.g., '/docs/basics') from docs config
 - Purpose: Build a section-specific API used by the route — enumerates content, resolves modules, and builds navigation.
 - Why it stays: Keeps all section logic encapsulated and testable; the route uses a tiny, predictable surface.
+- Landing metadata: when the integration supplies `title`/`subtitle`/`href`, these flow through `docsConfig.branches` so the landing page can render cards automatically.

 ### `.base`